awsdocs/amazon-sqs-developer-guide/doc_source/sqs-configure-create-queue.md

 1. The **Standard** queue type is selected by default\.
 To create a FIFO queue, choose **FIFO**\.

+   You can't change the queue type after you create a queue\.

 1. Enter a **Name** for your queue\.
 The name of a FIFO queue must end with the `.fifo` suffix\.

 1. To create a queue using all of the default settings, scroll to the end of the page and choose **Create queue**\.
 After you create the queue, you can [edit](sqs-configure-edit-queue.md) all of the queue configuration settings \(except the queue type\) \.